haflettjm/SalvationFromTutorialHell/01-25/web-scraper/README.md

 I don't think this will have a serious use but I want to try and keep flow as professional as I can at the moment

 It's unlikely this data will be useful but I will at least have some solid fundamentals down for future projects I plan on building.

+Might be useful for a quick data archiver of websites??